There’s one thing that’s a must when creating a business strategy of any kind – you need to take a look at what your competitors are doing.

 That’s basically the purpose of using media monitoring tools.
 There’s no need to be afraid of automation.
 Such tools don’t aim to take away jobs, but rather facilitate the daily tasks of your employees.

 - With their help, you save time and money by collecting the relevant information regularly, non-stop, and even when you’re asleep.

 - Instead of spending hours searching for data, you can focus on the proper interpretation of what you have already collected.

 - You don’t have to hire a specialist whose unique task would be to carry out media monitoring every day (or even just a few hours per week).

 - You will understand what is working for your competitors thanks to tracking everything they’re doing online.

 Better to do something that isn’t perfect than nothing at all, so the earlier you start using media monitoring, the earlier you will produce satisfactory results.
 The best option is to choose a tool that lives up to your expectations and allows you to collect all the types of data you need from the beginning.

 Why?
 Because it’s easier and cheaper to invest in a robust solution straight away than to change it after a few months.
 So before you pick your one and only, try out each option.
-If you still haven’t checked out what Determ can do, why not give it a go for free and see for yourself how powerful it is?
+If you still haven’t checked out what our media monitoring tool Determ can do, why not give it a go and see for yourself how powerful it is?